 one thousand years.

 factually incorrect, inconsistent and contradictory.
 It was

-artificially constructed by a group of men in antiquity and is
+artificially constructed by a group of men in antiquity, decades

 poorly translated, heavily altered and selectively interpreted.

 Entire sections of the text have been redacted over time.